raganwald/javascript-allonge-six/manuscript/markdown/Objects, Mutation, and State/iterables.md

   });
 ~~~~~~~~

-This illustrates the general pattern of working with iterables: An iterable is an object, representing a collection, with a `[Symbol.next]` method that returns an iteration over the elements of a collection.
+This illustrates the general pattern of working with iterables: An *iterable* is an object, representing a collection, with a `[Symbol.iterator]` method, that returns an iteration over the elements of a collection.
+The iteration over elements is an *iterator*.
+An iterator is also an object, but with a `.next()` method taht is invoked repeatedly to obtain the elements in order.

 Many operations on iterables return iterables.
 Our `mapIterableWith` returns an iterable.
 But the iterable it returns is not the same kind of collection as the iterable it consumes.
 If we give it a `Stack3`, we don't get a stack back.
 We just get an iterable.
 (If we want a specific kind of collection, we have to gather the iterable into a collection.
 We'll see how to do that below.)